-We use the erosion-deposition model introduced by Charru et al. (2004) to simulate numerically the evolution of a plume of bedload tracers entrained by a steady flow.
-In this model, the propagation of the plume results from the stochastic exchange of particles between the bed and the bedload layer.
+Abstract.
+We use the erosion-deposition model introduced by Charru et al. (2004) to numerically simulate the evolution of a plume of bed load tracers entrained by a steady flow.
+In this model, the propagation of the plume results from the stochastic exchange of particles between the bed and the bed load layer.
 We find a transition between two asymptotic regimes.
-At early time, the tracers, initially at rest, are gradually set into motion by the flow.
-During this entrainment regime, the plume, strongly skewed in the direction of propagation, continuously accelerates while spreading non-linearly.
+The tracers, initially at rest, are gradually set into motion by the flow.
+During this entrainment regime, the plume is strongly skewed in the direction of propagation and continuously accelerates while spreading nonlinearly.
 With time, the skewness of the plume eventually reaches a maximum value before decreasing.
 This marks the transition to an advection-diffusion regime in which the plume becomes increasingly symmetrical, spreads linearly, and advances at constant velocity.
-We derive analytically the expressions of the position, the variance and the skewness of the plume, and investigate their asymptotic regimes.
+We analytically derive the expressions of the position, the variance, and the skewness of the plume and investigate their asymptotic regimes.
 Our model assumes steady state.
-In the field, however, bedload transport is intermittent.
+In the field, however, bed load transport is intermittent.
 We show that the asymptotic regimes become insensitive to this intermittency when expressed in terms of the distance traveled by the plume.
-If this finding applies to the field, it might provide an estimate for the average bedload transport rate.
+If this finding applies to the field, it might provide an estimate for the average bed load transport rate.